Proof Hashes

 Every verified delta produces a proof hash that is deterministic, tamper-evident, and chain-linked.

-When PacSpace verifies a delta, it produces a proof hash — a cryptographic value that lets you independently confirm your data was recorded accurately.
+When PacSpace verifies a delta, it produces a proof hash — a verifiable value that lets you independently confirm your data was recorded accurately.
 Every proof hash has three fundamental properties.

 Three Properties of Proof Hashes